 Except it does: Sweet corn, in season, is really cheap.
 It starts out at two for $1, then four, then … well who knows?
 At farmer’s markets, especially at the end of the day, sometimes you can get six or more for a buck.
 Such a deal.

-It’s great just as-is, shucked and dropped into a pot of boiling water for a couple of minutes (don’t overcook it).
+Fresh sweet corn is great just as is, shucked and dropped into a pot of boiling water for about four to five minutes.
+(Don’t overcook it.)
 Slather on a little butter and sprinkle on some salt and you’re in heaven.

 You can get fancy and make some flavored butter to go on your cob.
-Just soften a stick of butter and add a handful of your favorite chopped herb — chives, rosemary, cilantro or whatever.
+Just soften a stick of butter and add a handful of your favorite chopped herb, such as chives, rosemary or cilantro.
 You can even infuse the butter with chipotle or other chilies.
 Mix well, then place the butter on a sheet of plastic wrap and roll it up, twisting the ends, to make a tube of butter.
 Refrigerate till use.
 Spread the flavored butter on hot corn.
 Yum.

 Give your corn a cheesy twist by sprinkling on finely grated cheese (we like Parmesan) while it’s hot.
 Or try a flavored salt.

 When the corn gets to the end of the season and becomes a little starchy or too tough, many of these applications work well.
-And if you end up buying too much corn, you can always freeze it for future use.
+If you end up buying too much corn, you can always freeze it for future use.

 Fresh sweet corn is good for you, too.
-It’s high in fiber but also gluten-free, and contains some B-complex vitamins, such as thiamin, niacin, folate and pantothenic acid.
+It’s high in fiber and gluten-free.
+It contains some B-complex vitamins, such as thiamin, niacin, folate and pantothenic acid.
 It also contains minerals such as zinc, magnesium, copper, iron and manganese.

 And the bonus: It also tastes soooooooo good.

-Here’s one recipe I like to make as a side dish for a late summer or early fall dinner: Corn “oysters.”
+I like to make corn oysters as a side dish for a late summer or early fall dinner.